 Over-communicate whenever you can

 This is vital if you’re working with a new designer who doesn’t yet know your brand or you.
-Make sure you ask every question you can think of and don’t assume the designer knows anything.
-If you need to, get them to clarify points that have been made and make sure they have everything that need in order to bring your idea to life.
+Make sure you ask every question you can think of, don’t assume the designer knows anything.
+If you need to, get them to clarify points that have been made and make sure they have everything they need to bring your idea to life.

-In order to help with communication make sure you have set up preferred ways of communicating, this can ensure that everyone is on the same page at the same time.
-It's not uncommon for email to be used - this is a great way to send attachments to each other and it can often be easier to communicate than over the phone.
+To help with communication, make sure you have set up preferred ways of communicating, this can ensure that everyone is on the same page at the same time.
+It's not uncommon for email to be used - this is a great way to send attachments to each other, and it can often be easier to communicate than over the phone.

 Give constructive feedback

-Don’t be afraid of hurting your designers feelings, they would rather know exactly what was wrong with the design than be left guessing what they should do in order to make it better for you.
+Don’t be afraid of hurting your designer's feelings, they would rather know exactly what was wrong with the design than be left guessing what they should do to make it better for you.

 Also, don’t just dictate what should be changed, ask for feedback and whether your designer thinks it’s a good idea.
 They’re the expert, if they think something is a bad idea, they’re probably right.
 But remember that it’s your product and needs to fit what you want, so don’t be afraid to put your foot down if they want to change the main part of the design.

 If you need to hire a designer to carry out work for you, then don’t be afraid of clear communication with them.
 At the end of the day, they’re trying to help make your idea come to life.
-In order to do that, they need to have clear communication from you.
+To do that, they need to have clear communication from you.